 - (k) Preponderance of the Evidence.
-Information, considered as a whole that indicates the facts sought to be proved are more likely than not.
-This is the burden of proof that must be met in a determination of responsible or not responsible. - (l) Representative.
-An Office of Student Development employee designated by the Vice Provost of Enrollment Vice Provost of Student Affairs to fulfill specified duties under the Student Conduct Review Process. - (m) Responsible.
-A student or student organization that has been found to have violated the Student Code of Conduct by a preponderance of the evidence. - (n) Student. - (i) Persons taking courses at the University (full-time or part-time) in undergraduate, graduate, or professional studies; - (ii) Persons who withdraw from the University after allegedly violating the Student Code of Conduct; - (ii)(iii) Persons -who were previously enrolled but are not officially enrolled for a particular term and have a continuing relationship with the University; or - (iii)(iv) Persons who have been notified of their acceptance for admission to the University. - (o) Student Organization.
+Information considered as a whole that indicates the facts sought to be proved are more likely than not.
+This is the burden of proof that must be met in a determination of responsible or not responsible. - (1) Representative.
+An Office of Student Development Affairs employee designated by the Vice Provost of Student Affairs to fulfill specified duties under the Student Conduct Review Process. - (m) Responsible.
+A student or student organization that has been found to have violated the Student Code of Conduct by a preponderance of the evidence. - (n) Student. - (i) Persons taking courses at the University (full-time or part-time) in undergraduate, graduate, or professional studies; - (ii) Persons who withdraw from the University after allegedly violating the Student Code of Conduct; - (iii) Persons who were previously enrolled but are not officially enrolled for a particular term and have a continuing relationship with the University; or - (iv) Persons who have been notified of their acceptance for admission to the University. - (o) Student Organization.
 A registered student organization as described in FPU- 3.002 Student Government and Student Organizations. - (p) University Community.
 Includes any University officer, employee, student, applicant, visitor, agent, vendor, or contractor. - (q) University Official.
 Includes any person employed by the University that is performing assigned administrative or professional responsibilities. - (r) University Property.
 Property owned or controlled by the University. - (s) Witness.
-A person who has relevant information to help a decision maker determine whether or not an alleged violation of the Student Code of Conduct has taken place.

-(4) Student Rights In the Student Conduct Review Process.
-The student has the right to:

-- (a) Be free from self-incrimination.
-However, the rights and rules of evidence or procedure in a civil or criminal proceeding do not apply to the Student Conduct Review Process. - (b) Be informed of and receive just and unbiased treatment under the Policies of the University, in its courses, in its residential life, and in its extracurricular activities; - (c) Be informed of decisions impacting his or hertheir status, advancement, or exercise of University benefits, and have the opportunity to appeal, through a defined process and framework, those decisions in accordance with the procedures prescribed in this Student Code of Conduct; - (d) Have past behavior considered only when related to the charge(s); - (e) Privacy, including the confidentiality of education records according to the Federal Family Educational Rights and Privacy Act of 1974 (FERPA); - (f) Adequate notice of charges and a fair and impartial hearing under the Student Code of Conduct: - (g) Be secure in their persons, living quarters, papers, and effects against unreasonable searches and seizures by the University; and - (h) Ready access to established University Policies.
+A person who has relevant information to help a decision maker determine whether or not an alleged violation of the Student Code of Conduct has taken place. - (4) Student Rights In the Student Conduct Review Process.
+The student has the right to: - (a) A presumption that a violation of the Student Code of Conduct has not occurred. - (a)(b) Be free from self-incrimination.
+However, the rights and rules of evidence or procedure in a civil or criminal proceeding do not apply to the Student Conduct Review Process. - (b)(c) Be informed of and receive just and unbiased treatment under the Policies of the University, in its courses, in its residential life, and in its extracurricular activities; - (e)(d) Be informed of decisions impacting their status, advancement, or exercise of University benefits, and have the opportunity to appeal, through a defined process and framework, those decisions in accordance with the procedures prescribed in this Student Code of Conduct; - (d)(e) Have past behavior considered only when related to the charge(s); - (e)(f) Privacy, including the confidentiality of education records according to the Federal Family Educational Rights and Privacy Act of 1974 (FERPA); - (f)(g) Adequate notice of charges and a fair and impartial hearing under the Student Code of Conduct; - (g)(h) Be secure in their persons, living quarters, papers, and effects against unreasonable searches and seizures by the University; and - (h)(i) Ready access to established University Policies.